Power Rankings: Which AL power is No. 1 this week?

 Week 11 ranking: 18

 It took a few starts, but it finally feels like Madison Bumgarner is back.
-After having a 4.67 ERA in 17⅓ innings pitched in his first three starts this season, he went out on June 21 and threw eight scoreless innings with eight strikeouts against the Padres.
+After having a 4.67 ERA in 17⅓ innings pitched in his first three starts, he went out on June 21 and threw eight scoreless innings with eight strikeouts against the Padres.
 In true Bumgarner fashion, he also drove in a run -- and just not any run, but the first run of the game -- which ended up being the game winner in a 3-0 victory. -- Langs

 19. Minnesota Twins